mmhfarooque/jezweb-dynamic-pricing/README.md

-# Jezweb Dynamic Pricing & Discounts for WooCommerce
+# Jezweb Dynamic Pricing & Discount for Woocommerce

 A powerful dynamic pricing and discount rules plugin for WooCommerce that allows you to create flexible pricing strategies for your online store.